 CROWN stands for Care and Responsibility for Others Who Need.
 Crown Club is an affiliate of Junior Auxiliary of Laurel.
 The Crown Club includes 10th and 11th grade girls from Laurel and Jones County schools.
 Crown Club members must maintain a minimum 2.75 GPA and obtain a minimum of 10 service hours.
 Crown Club girls assist Junior Auxiliary members with various projects.

-Very Special Arts Festival is a much loved service project held in conjunction with the Lauren Rogers Museum every fall.
+Very Special Arts Festival is a much loved service project held in conjunction with the Lauren Rogers Museum of Art every fall.
 It is a day for all special needs children in Jones County and surrounding counties to get together and enjoy music, arts and crafts, and one another.
 On the average, 300 children are served.

 Chic Chat at Laurel High School is Junior Auxiliary of Laurel’s child welfare project.
 Once a month JA members will mentor 9th grade girls on topics such as conflict resolution, bullying, etiquette, stress management and forgiveness.
 Junior Auxiliary of Laurel’s main goal is to teach girls the importance of going to school and staying in school.